Sieboldianus/ClipGeo/README.md

 ## Changelog

 2017-02-08:
-:Initial commit: cleaned up project, removed unnecessary references to functions not used anymore.
+>Initial commit: cleaned up project, removed unnecessary references to functions not used anymore.

-:This project is a branch of a larger project.
+>This project is a branch of a larger project.
 I removed all links to the larger project to continue developing  this branch separately.

-:Todo:
+>Todo:
-::- translate comments to english
+>>- translate comments to english
-::- clean up the mess
+>>- clean up the mess
-::- provide instructions for using program
+>>- provide instructions for using program